Black Lions: History

 The movement was founded in western Ethiopia, and included fighters such as the Shewan Ras Abebe Aregai, and a number of intellectuals who included the sons of Hakim Workneh Eshete and Heruy Welde Sellase, and Yilma Deressa.
 Its chairman was Alemework Beyene, a veterinary surgeon educated in Britain.
 The organization had a constitution consisting of ten points, which included: asserting the supremacy of the political sphere over the military, injunctions against mistreating peasants and prisoners of war, forbidding its members from seeking exile and urging them to prefer death to capture by the enemy.

 The group was effectively disbanded following the surrender of the Ras Imru Haile Selassie 18 December 1936.
 The majority of its members were killed by the Italians following the unsuccessful attempt on Rodolfo Graziani's life on 19 February 1937.
 The few survivors included Alemework and Yilma.

 Details

 The Black Lions dominated the early resistance movement in Ethiopia.
 Members of the Black Lions included students from the Holeta Military Academy and foreign-educated Ethiopians.
 The military academy was founded in 1935 and is located in Holeta Genet.

 The Black Lions convinced Ras Imru Haile Selassie to join them in the armed struggle since he was part of the dynamics that created the movement.
 Ras Imru was appointed by Emperor Haile Selassie as prince regent in his absence.
 Ras Imru was to reorganize and continue to resist the Italians.
 To do this, he fell back to Gore in southern Ethiopia.
 On 19 December 1936, after the Italians pinned him down on the north bank of the Gojeb River, Ras Imru surrendered.
-The Black Lions organization then collapsed, and many of its members were murdered.
+The Black Lions organization then collapsed, and many of its members were executed.